Higher central charges and Witt groups: The group

 \section{The group $s\WW_2$}

 Let $\sW_{\pt}$ be the image $\smap(\WW_{\pt})$ in $\sW$.
 By \cite[Proposition 5.18]{DNO}, the super-Witt group $\sW$ can be decomposed into a direct sum

-where $\sW_2$ (resp. $\sW_\infty$) is the subgroup of $\sW$ generated by the Witt classes of completely anisotropic s-simple fusion categories of Witt order 2 (resp. of infinite Witt order).
+where $\sW_2$ (resp.~$\sW_\infty$) is the subgroup of $\sW$ generated by the Witt classes of completely anisotropic s-simple fusion categories of Witt order 2 (resp.~of infinite Witt order).
 In particular, the torsion part of $\sW$ is $\sW_{\pt} \oplus \sW_2$.
 It is conjectured \cite[Conjecture 5.21]{DNO} that $\sW_2$ has infinite rank.
 In this section, we give a proof for this conjecture in Theorem \ref{thm:sW2}.
+We also prove that $[\II]$ has infinitely many square root in $\WW$ modulo $\WW_\pt$ (Theorem \ref{t:sqroot}).